RaRodRos/fresh-windows-installation/README.md

 ## software-installation

-1. **Install-PMSoftware.ps1:** Installation of the software I need and it's available in Winget or Chocolatey
+1. **Install-PMSoftware.ps1:** Installation of the software I need that's available in Winget or Chocolatey
-1. **list-pm_software.json:** List of the software available through package managers (necessary for script #4)
+1. **list-pm_software.json:** List of the software available through package managers
 1. **list-manual_software.json:** List of the software **not** available through package managers